diveintech2/diveintech2/README.md

 # diveintech2.github.io

-(* Since this is hosted on github, we need to make sure locally that the new modification works.
-As soon as we push, it goes live)
+NB: Since this is hosted on github, we need to make sure locally that the new modification works.
+As soon as we push, it goes live

 To add a user, we need to change 2 parts of the code (occasionally 3, see bottom of page) :